cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-3-users-security-firewall.md

 ## Users

-Let's create our intended users.
+Create intended users.
 You can create wherever user you need.
-In my case, I will have two: one to act as an administrator user named `admin` and another named `git` to have a personal and private **Git** repository.
+In my case, I will have three: one to act as an administrator user named `admin`, other for rootless containers as `podman` and another named `git` to have a personal and private **Git** repository.

 ### 1. Generate Hashed Password (optional)